TheaVanherst/Crypt-Of-The-NecroSpriter/README.md

       - Shield has directional controls depending on which direction the character is facing.
     - Equipment slots such as Food, Torch and Shovel.
     - Designated URL assignement to indivdual item types.
 Via. `directory/image`
-      - URL Validation on address entery & error notification.
+      - URL Validation on address entry & error notification.
     - Items disable / enable depending on if the respective character can equip
 - Background image selection and toggle with the character preview.
     - 8 different floor types, including a dance floor mode and a multiplier mode.